Uvomtr/ElectroTrack/README.md

 Overview

-ElectroTrack is a powerful inventory management system with an integrated point-of-sale (POS) and customer ordering system.
+ElectroTrack is a inventory management system with an integrated point-of-sale (POS) and customer ordering system.
 Designed to streamline inventory tracking and sales operations, ElectroTrack provides businesses with efficient stock management, real-time reporting, and seamless customer transactions.

 Features